telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/common-issues.md

 Fore more details, refer to the [article on the priorities of AngularJS directives](https://docs.angularjs.org/api/ng/service/$compile).

-### Widget With 'ng-model' Directive Does Not Reflect Model Value
+### Widgets with ng-model Directives Reflect No Model Value

-Since `Angular 1.4.9` widgets initialized from `SELECT` element **does not reflect changes to the model field**.
+As of Angular 1.4.9 widgets initialized from the `SELECT` element do not reflect changes to the model field.
 This is due to a change in the Angular implementation related to `ngModel.$render`.
-In the new Angular versions, that method is **overridden** in favor to a custom Angular implementation that supports adding custom `OPTION` elements.
-This enhancement, however, breaks our `ngModel` support, because we also depends on `ngModel.$render` method to reflect any changes done in the model.
+In the new Angular versions, that method is overridden in favor of a custom Angular implementation that supports adding custom `OPTION` elements.
+This enhancement, however, breaks the Kendo UI `ngModel` support, because it also depends on the `ngModel.$render` method to reflect any changes done in the model.

-Basically our [ngModel.$render](https://github.com/telerik/kendo-ui-core/blob/master/src/kendo.angular.js#L388) is **directly overridden** by the Angular new function.
+Basically, the Kendo UI [`ngModel.$render`](https://github.com/telerik/kendo-ui-core/blob/master/src/kendo.angular.js#L388) is directly overridden by the Angular new function.

-#### Solution
+**Solution**

 The available workarounds in this case are:

-- Use `k-ng-model` directive instead.
-Check the [corresponding documentation](http://docs.telerik.com/kendo-ui/AngularJS/introduction#scope-bindings) for more details.
+- Use the `k-ng-model` directive instead.
+Check the [corresponding documentation]({% slug angularjs_integration_directives %}#scope-bindings) for more details.
 - Use `k-ng-delay` mapped to the `ng-model` model field.
-The purpose of this code is to postpone the `ngModel.$render` set on our side, hence it will win over the Angular `ngModel.$render` custom method
+The purpose of this code is to postpone the `ngModel.$render` set on the Kendo UI side, hence it will win over the Angular `ngModel.$render` custom method.

-##### Example using `ng-model` directive
+The example below demonstrates how to use the `ng-model` directive.

+###### Example

 ```
 <div id="example" ng-app="KendoDemos">